cogentcore/cogent/README.md

 * group MUST retain depth order of original items!  currently using select order?

+* ungroup on icons/align-middle is not working -- applyxform is not taking into account local xform -- cannot just go direct -- if a local xform exists, just apply it to that and update transform prop.  also, h, v commands in path need to be converted to regular non-optimized cases if there is a rotation in the transform!  argh.

 * autosave not working?

 * import svg -- same as marker